Fit as a Mama Bear

 Woman blending spinach and berries in a blender with text on top of the image.

-As a Certified Nutrition Coach, my goal is to help busy moms learn to make healthy food easy while still enjoying what they eat.
-And one of the easiest ways to do that is by grabbing a high-protein, utterly delicious, smoothie during the morning chaos.
+My goal is to help busy moms learn to make healthy food easy while still enjoying what they eat.
+And one of the easiest ways to do that is by grabbing a high-protein, utterly delicious smoothie during the morning chaos.

 Woman blending spinach and berries in a blender with text on top of the image.